seongwonkc/argosyfinal/src/posts/2025-07-30-direct-air-capture-a-technological-marvel-or-an-expensive-fantasy.md

 ---
-title: "Direct Air Capture: A Technological Marvel or an Expensive Fantasy?"
+title: 'Direct Air Capture: A Technological Marvel or an Expensive Fantasy?'
-author: "Ethan Yang"
+author: Ethan Yang
-category: "Sustainability"
+category: Sustainability
-date: "2025-07-30T00:00:00.000Z"
+date: '2025-07-30T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - direct air capture
   - DAC
   - carbon removal
   - engineering
   - climate change
+excerpt: >-
-excerpt: "What if we could build machines that act like artificial trees, sucking CO2 directly out of the sky?
+  What if we could build machines that act like artificial trees, sucking CO2 directly out of the sky?
 Direct Air Capture technology does just that.
-It's a critical part of many climate models, but its real-world feasibility faces immense energy and cost challenges."
+It's a critical part of many climate models, but its real-world feasibility faces immense energy and cost challenges.
-image:
+image: >-
+  /assets/images/2025/direct-air-capture-a-technological-marvel-or-an-expensive-fantasy.jpg
-image_credit:
+image_credit: Klaudio Metolli — Unsplash
 ---

 For decades, the fight against climate change has been about mitigation—reducing the amount of carbon dioxide we emit into the atmosphere.
 But as the concentration of CO2 continues to rise, a more radical idea is gaining traction: what if we could clean up the pollution we've already created?
 This is the promise of Direct Air Capture (DAC), a technology designed to do exactly what its name implies: capture CO2 directly from the ambient air.
 It's the ultimate technological fix, a man-made solution to a man-made problem.
 Proponents see it as an essential tool for achieving "net-zero" emissions, while critics dismiss it as an expensive, energy-intensive fantasy that distracts from the real work of cutting emissions.